 - This is how Avengers Academy tries to reform the teenage would-be supervillains.
+They try to show the kids that doing evil and supervillainy will only hurt themselves and their goals in the long run, while heroism or playing within the law can be lucrative.
 It sticks with some, but not so much for others.

 - This is canonically the reason why the British comic book character The Spider fights crime.
 As a bored rich man, he first became a cat-burglar then found that was too easy so he returned everything he'd stolen and became a crime-fighter instead.
 He sticks with it simply because it provides him with the excitement in life that he'd wanted.